MicrosoftLearning/mslearn-fabric/Instructions/Labs/08-data-science.md

     X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.30, random_state=0)
     ```

-    The code omits the `CustomerID` column from training, and splits the data into a training and test dataset.
+1. Run the code cell you added, and note you're omitting 'CustomerID' from the dataset, and splitting the data into a training and test dataset.
 1. Add another new code cell to the notebook, enter the following code in it, and run it:

     ```python
     import mlflow
-    experiment_name = "mlflow-churn"
+    experiment_name = "experiment-churn"
     mlflow.set_experiment(experiment_name)
     ```

-    The code creates an MLflow experiment named `mlflow-churn`.
+    The code creates an MLflow experiment named `experiment-churn`.
 Your models will be tracked in this experiment.

 1. Add another new code cell to the notebook, enter the following code in it, and run it:

     ```python
     from sklearn.linear_model import LogisticRegression
-    import numpy as np

     with mlflow.start_run():
+        mlflow.autolog()

         model = LogisticRegression(C=1/0.1, solver="liblinear").fit(X_train, y_train)

-        y_hat = model.predict(X_test)
-        acc = np.average(y_hat == y_test)

-        mlflow.log_param("Estimator", "LogisticRegression")
+        mlflow.log_param("estimator", "LogisticRegression")
-        mlflow.log_metric("Accuracy", acc)
     ```

     The code trains a classification model using Logistic Regression.
-The name of the estimator and the accuracy value is logged with MLflow.
+Parameters, metrics, and artifacts, are automatically logged with MLflow.
+Additionally, you're logging a parameter called `estimator`, with the value `LogisticRegression`.

 1. Add another new code cell to the notebook, enter the following code in it, and run it:

     ```python
     from sklearn.tree import DecisionTreeClassifier
-    import numpy as np

     with mlflow.start_run():
+        mlflow.autolog()

         model = DecisionTreeClassifier().fit(X_train, y_train)

-        y_hat = model.predict(X_test)
-        acc = np.average(y_hat == y_test)

-        mlflow.log_param("Estimator", "DecisionTreeClassifier")
+        mlflow.log_param("estimator", "DecisionTreeClassifier")
-        mlflow.log_metric("Accuracy", acc)
     ```

-    The code trains a classification model using Decision Tree CLassifier.
-The name of the estimator and the accuracy value is logged with MLflow.
+    The code trains a classification model using Decision Tree Classifier.
+Parameters, metrics, and artifacts, are automatically logged with MLflow.
+Additionally, you're logging a parameter called `estimator`, with the value `DecisionTreeClassifier`.

 ## Use MLflow to search and view your experiments